Newborn Information Guide

 Poses: Please keep in mind that not all babies will cooperate or do all the different poses.
 Trust in me that I will attempt what you want me to but if I feel like it's not going to happen, I will let you know and we will move on.

-Parent Attire: I will provide a dress for mom to wear in parent shots.
+Parent Attire: I provide a simple white dress for mom to wear in parent photos.
 Please have other family members to be photographed wear something understated and natural toned (creams, greys, jewel tones, whites).
 No busy patterns or bright colors.
 Also, bring a change of clothes in case the baby has an accident.
 We always remember to bring the baby more clothes, but often forget about ourselves.

 For more information, please visit our frequently asked questions page